quantifyearth/tmf-implementation/docs/runorder.md

 python3 -m methods.inputs.osm_countries /data/tmf/osm_borders.geojson
 ```

+This file file is heavy to work with as geojson, so it'll later be rendered to a GeoTIFF.

 # Download resources for a specific project

 For this section you will now need to have the following: